A cover letter is an important part of your communication with an employer in your process of searching for a job or an internship.

 You just cannot afford to settle for a less than perfect presentation of your credentials.
 This section not only outlines the basic format you should follow when writing cover letters but also shows you how to put the finishing touches on a top-notch product.

+Be honest and use actual examples to demonstrate your skills and experiences.
 Risk being perceived as sloppy.
-It shows that you are either lacking attention to detail or careless.
+It shows that you are either lacking attention to detail or careless

 Repeat what is in your resume (your cover letter should complement the resume)